tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

     laptop $ ./darknet detector train ![data_file] ![architecture_file] ![pretrained_weights]

 The `data_file` is important as this specifies the data to use while training.
-It looks like:
+It has the following lines:

 ```
 train  = duckiestuff/train.txt